Do EMF Phone Cases Work? The Science, the Scams, and What Actually Protects You (Australia 2026) -- Clean and Native

 Should I use a Bluetooth headset instead of a phone case?

 Bluetooth headsets reduce phone-to-head RF exposure by increasing distance from the phone.
-However, they emit their own low-power RF directly into your ear canal (Bluetooth Class 1 devices up to 100 mW).
-Air-tube wired headsets eliminate both the phone RF and the Bluetooth RF at the ear.
+However, they emit their own low-power RF directly into your ear canal.
+Air-tube wired headsets eliminate both the phone RF and the Bluetooth RF at the ear, making them the better solution for call-time exposure reduction.

 Get the Australian Home Environment Checklist